-If driving on the wild roads of Costa Rica, discovering the spectacular nature and camping under the stars sounds like something for you, I can warmly recommend getting in touch with Nomad America.
-These guys really know what they’re doing and will help you organize the adventure of a lifetime!
+If driving on wild backcountry roads, discovering spectacular unspoiled nature and camping under the stars sounds like something for you, I can warmly recommend getting in touch with Nomad America.
+It’s safe to say that they’re the best 4×4 rental in Costa Rica – these guys really know what they’re doing and will help you organize the adventure of a lifetime.

 For more photos and videos of our Costa Rica road trip, check out my Instagram account.
 (Look for the ‘highlight’ called Costa Rica.)

-This post was made in collaboration with Nomad America but as always, all opinions are my own.
+This post was made in collaboration with Nomad America but as always, the opinions here are my own.